carbon-language/carbon-lang/llvm/docs/AMDGPUUsage.rst

   that for GFX7-9 ``flat_load/store/atomic`` instructions can report out of vector memory order if they access LDS memory, and out of LDS operation order if they access global memory.
-* The vector memory operations access a vector L1 cache shared by all wavefronts on a CU.
-Therefore, no special action is required for coherence between wavefronts in the same work-group.
+* The vector memory operations access a single vector L1 cache shared by all SIMDs a CU.
+Therefore, no special action is required for coherence between the lanes of a single wavefront, or for coherence between wavefronts in the same work-group.
 A ``buffer_wbinvl1_vol`` is required for coherence between waves executing in different work-groups as they may be executing on different CUs.
 * The scalar memory operations access a scalar L1 cache shared by all wavefronts on a group of CUs.
 The scalar and vector L1 caches are not coherent.
 However, scalar operations are used in a restricted way so do not impact the memory